xksteven/myOpenGL/README.md

 To install run

-make includes      <- This only needs to be run once time
+make includes      <- This only needs to be run once

 make